 "We too have a constant friend and companion in the risen Christ on whom we can rely as we journey on through these weeks and months of uncertainty."

 so we are alone, but together

-The Gospel reflection for each Sunday can be seen below.
+The Gospel reflection for each Sunday, from the Rev Jane Eastell is below.

-The Church will now be open for private prayer on
+The Church will now also be open for private prayer on

 Thursdays 12.00noon to 2.00pm

 Please drop in for a quiet, prayerful space, where you can sit and be with God.